 Start your day with a coffee at Nelson Mandela Square.
 Situated in the Sandton neighbourhood, it is a popular attraction for tourists and locals alike with almost one million people per month visiting the place.
 In the heart of this open-air square, you will find the iconic six-metre statue of the symbol for freedom, Nelson Mandela.
 Every single tourist stops and takes a photo of the figure.
 Following the square is the Sandton City Shopping Center, packed with fine dining restaurants, luxury shops, modern offices and a triple-storey library.

 If you need to understand South Africa, that’s the place you should visit.
 Apartheid museum takes you through the history of South Africa, from 1910 when Apartheid started until 1994 when the country faced the first democratic elections.
 You can experience the racial segregation, and you’ll get a vision of the struggles and discriminations South Africans had to endure during decades.
 The whole experience can be painful and emotional so take your time to assimilate all the information.

-Note.
+Optional.
 If you have more than one day in Johannesburg and you are looking for some fun, stop at Gold Reef City.
 Situated next to Apartheid Museum, the amusement park is a great way to raise the adrenalin for a few hours.